The Interpretation of the Bible and the Magisterium

 Image source link: commons.wikimedia.org

-In addition to Pope Leo XIII's encyclical cited above, the following church documents may also be consulted to see what the Church teaches regarding Bible studies and the interpretation of Holy Scripture:
+In addition to Pope Leo XIII's encyclical cited above, the following church documents may also be consulted to see what the Church teaches regarding Bible studies and the interpretation of the Holy Scripture:

 Verbum Domini, by Pope Benedict XVI, 2010